 Interests beyond spending time with his wonderful supportive family (Stephanie and Andrew, Peter, and Ben) have focused on the success of the Cooper Health System, and mentorship/development of students, residents, and faculty.
 Dr. Chansky’s personal philosophy as a physician is embracing the privilege to be at the bedside, and treating each patient with the utmost respect, kindness and empathy.
 The Department of Emergency Medicine has contributed significantly toward the development of our own four year Cooper Medical School of Rowan University.
 Dr. Chansky continues to enjoy caring for patients, and bringing young learners to the bedside.

-Sundip Patel, MD, is an Assistant Professor of Emergency Medicine at Cooper Medical School of Rowan University (CMSRU).
-He currently serves as the Emergency Medicine Clerkship Director and Director of the Fourth Year Curriculum at the CMSRU.
+Sundip Patel, MD, is an Associate Professor of Emergency Medicine and Assistant Dean of Curriculum - Phase 2 at Cooper Medical School of Rowan University (CMSRU).
+He also serves as the Emergency Medicine Clerkship Director at the CMSRU.
 Dr. Patel graduated from Villanova University summa cum laude and received his medical degree from UMDNJ-Robert Wood Johnson Medical School – Camden.
 He completed his residency in Emergency Medicine at Cooper University Hospital where he served as chief resident of the program.
 In addition, Dr. Patel completed the EMF/ACEP Teaching Fellowship Program to further enhance his skills in teaching medical students.

 Since 2007, Dr. Patel has been working in the Emergency Medicine Department at Cooper University Hospital with a focus on medical education.
 He has taught and mentored numerous medical students during this time, closely guiding many into a career in Emergency Medicine.
 Over the past five to six years, Dr. Patel has been more closely involved at the medical school with the day to day running of the Fourth Year Curriculum of CMSRU and helping to create new elective rotations for students.
 His interests have included teaching learners how to be teachers, the use of technology in education, and the use of asynchronous learning to replace in-class lectures.
 Dr. Patel has received teaching awards for his efforts, including the Foundation of UMDNJ Excellence in Training Award in 2009.